 Work Groups @ ISLF

-Beginning in 2022, the Information Security Leadership Forum launched an initiative to begin hosting Work Groups on various topical areas of professional practice in the field of Information Security.
+Beginning in 2023, the Information Security Leadership Forum will be launching an initiative to begin hosting Work Groups on various topical areas of professional practice in the field of Information Security.

 The objective of ISLF work groups is to establish and arrive at a consensus on new professional practice model and methodologies, as well as updating of existing one.
 These will form the basis of new official study guides and associated certification training courses available through the Forum.